ToniWonKanobi/theoveranalyzed.net/README.md

 This would tell Camel to add the post to the tag called `stuff`, then you could use the `{{{TaggedIn}}` template code to add the tag link to the post, generally inside postFooter.html.

-The `TaggedIn` template tag will be wrapped inside a `div` called `taggedIn` so you can then style that as you see fit.
+The `TaggedIn` template tag will be wrapped inside a `p` called `taggedIn` so you can then style that as you see fit.

 This will also create a `/tags` page that acts as an archive that displays a list of all tags and associated posts and a direct `/tags/tag` page.